TheShovel/irongingot/README.md

 ## AI Contribution

 Approximately **46%** of this project was made with AI assistance.
 Based on the currently tracked text files, that is about **29,637 AI-assisted lines** out of **64,436 total lines**.
 The chart below omits files with fewer than 60 estimated AI-assisted lines, because it would look ugly, and why make a pie chart if it looks ugly.
 This was calculated using Opencode history.
+Edit: It still looks ugly but whatever man lmao

 ```mermaid
 pie showData